katzwebservices/Bigcommerce-WordPress-Plugin/trunk/readme.txt

 = 1.4 =

-* This Plugin has been essentially rewritten by beAutomated, in partnership with Katz Web Services.
+* This plugin has been essentially rewritten by beAutomated, in partnership with Katz Web Services.

 = 1.3 =